 Marinate the salmon for at least two, but no more than four hours.
 Always marinate salmon in the refrigerator.
 When finished, remove the salmon onto a rack, allowing it to drain for ten minutes.

-Smoke the salmon with apple wood, using the
+Smoke the salmon with just a small amount of apple wood, using the hot smoking method.

 Serve it hot off the smoker, with a glass of chilled Chardonnay…if

 there's any left!
 Or you may rather save the remaining wine for another